andyLaurito92/books-summaries/c-programming-modern-approach/chapter2-fundamentals/chapter2.md

 On the other hand, gcc is older (1980s), is owned by the free software foundations, and uses a traditional monolithic compiler design.

+## Functions

+The book treat function as a collection of statemens :)

+- main is a mandatory function that is called automatically when the program is executed
+- main returns the status code of the program.
+This value is returned to the operating system (different from Java!)

+*Note* main is not really mandatory but "recommended" by the ISO standard.
+What it really triggers the call to the main function is the *C runtime libraty (CRT)*: These aren't anything else than libraries that are linked into your program in the linker process.
+Usually, these routines are shipped as part of the compiler and reside in the `crt0.o`, `crt1.o` or `crtbegin.o` object file

+This startup code usually:
+- Set up the environment (e.g. stack, heap, command-line arguments)
+- Calls `main(argc, argv, envp)`
+- Takes the return value of `main` and passes it to the O.S.